Localization in Khovanov homology: Applications to Khovanov spectra and Khovanov homology

 \subsection{Equivariant Khovanov-Burnside functors}

-In this section, we apply the machinery from Sections \ref{sec:burn}-\ref{sec:external} to construct Burnside functors with external action.
+In this section, we apply the machinery from Sections \ref{sec:burn}--\ref{sec:external} to construct Burnside functors with external action.
 We first outline the notation used in this section.
-Let $p \geq 1$ be an integer, and consider a $p$-periodic link $\tilde L$ with (annular) periodic diagram $\tilde D$.
-The action by $ \ZZ_p$ on $\tilde L$ and $\tilde D$ are both denoted $\psi$.
-The quotient link $L = \tilde L / \psi$ has (annular) diagram $D = \tilde D / \psi$, with, say, $n$ crossings.
-We refer to information relating to $\tilde L$ as `upstairs' and information relating to the quotient $L$ as `downstairs.'
+Let $p > 1$ be an integer, and consider a $p$-periodic link $\tilde L$ with (annular) periodic diagram $\tilde D$.
+Let $\psi$ denote the rotation of the annulus by $2\pi/p$.